Knut Storberget: Minister of Justice and the Police

 A long-time proponent of reforming the Norwegian policy towards narcotics and drug use, he declared in June 2010 that he no longer wants to punish drug use altogether.
 Using Portugal as an example of the positive effects of decriminalization of narcotics.

 In April 2008, he issued an apology to the family of Fritz Moen, who had been wrongfully convicted of two murders and died three years earlier.
 Storberget stated: "I would like to offer an unreserved apology and regret to Fritz Moen and those who knew him and were close to him, for the injustice he was subjected to".

 Storberget is also a key supporter of criminal rehabilitation, having built Norway's most modern prison in Halden in 2009.
 The prison facility included tiled bathrooms and flat-screen TV-sets in each cell.
 The project received criticism for being a "luxury hotel" for criminals.
 Storberget rebuked the critics by declaring the prison "a beacon of light" and that Norway does not put prisoners "into cold dungeons".

 He also declared to have eradicated the "incarceration queue" of convicts who is waiting to serve time in prison due to prisons being full.
 He attributes this to reforms making the judicial system more efficient, as well as the construction of more prisons.
 However the Opposition claimed it is mainly caused by more early releases of convicts and thus more free cells in prison.
 A year later, the queue was reported to have again doubled.

 County Governor of Innlandet

 On 21 June 2017, he was nominated to become the first county governor of Innlandet county.
 He assumed office on 1 January 2019, a year before Hedmark and Oppland were officially merged to become Innlandet.
+The government announced in May 2024 that they would nominate Storberget for a second six-year-term as county governor.

+In October 2024, the Ministry of Digitalisation and Public Governance were informed of a complaint filed against Storberget after he had started a relationship with a younger employee at the County Governor's office for the last four years.
+Later the same month, it was revealed that the ministry had altered the information they received and added to their lists ten days overdue, removed the original sender and altered the subject of the complaint.
+These actions regarding the case can be considered illegal according to law experts.
+Storberget was issued a written warning by the Minister of Digitalisation and Public Governance, Karianne Tung, in February 2025 upon the investigation's conclusion.